jrzimmerman/jrzimmerman.github.io/content/post/switching-from-bash-to-zsh.md

 Once selected, you have successfully completed setting up ZSH with oh-my-zsh!

-Congratulations on your awesome new terminal.
+Congratulations on your awesome new terminal!